How much does pest control cost?

 Some customers prefer to be on routine maintenance services, while others prefer just to treat when specific problems arise.
 This is why we offer Quarterly Pest Treatments, Semi-Annual & Annual Pest Treatments, and One-Time Pest Treatments.
 We even offer seasonal services for special pest issues like mosquitoes and snakes.
 Someone with a yellow-jacket problem would only require a one-time service but a roach infestation would typically require a recurring maintenance plan.

 5. Travel time.

-Like most other pest control companies, we do not charge travel fees within our standard service areas.
+Like most other pest control companies, we do not charge for travel in our pest control fees within our standard service areas.
 We fit customers into the best route to cut down on driving times.
 Our customer service reps schedule services with the customer to be convenient, yet cost-effective on fuel and wear & tear on vehicles.
 That being said, we only service South Carolina and if someone from Georgia just had to have us do a service we would probably have to charge some kind of travel fee.

 We hope we’ve helped you understand what goes into our pest control cost.
 At the end of the day, we try our best to keep our prices competitive and affordable.